 Here's what will be running on the computer:

 1) The chat interface.
 This receives input from the Arduino over the serial port and immediately writes it to a file on disk.
 Let's call this file 'ardulines'.
-Also, it checks a pipe, called 'TO_DEV' for any input from the user/experimenter, and sends it to the Arduino.
+Also, it checks a pipe, called 'TO_DEV' for any input from the user/experimenter, and sends it to the Arduino.2) Another terminal which allows the user/experimenter to write to the pipe TO_DEV.
+This is the same pipe that is checked by the chat interface; anything written to it is sent to the Arduino.
+This is how the user/experimenter can signal the delivery of a reward at an arbitrary time.

 3) A graphical display script which reads all of the text in ardulines, parses it, and displays the progress of the subject graphically.